 If you are interested in learning more about specific programs please email Amy at firstname.lastname@example.org or call the office at 360-379-0438 x 2

-Public and Day Sail Programs: Public Programs will be limited to 22 participants.
+Member Day Sail Programs: Member Programs will be limited to 35 participants.
 Registration and payment will be made online or over the phone.
-We will utilize a seating chart for the sail.
-Masks will be required.
+We will require that participants and guests are up-to-date with their Covid-19 vaccinations.
+Masks will be optional, but required in some areas such as below decks.
 Below deck travel will be limited.
 Additional procedures will be provided.

 If you are interested in a day sail for your group or organization please e-mail Amy at firstname.lastname@example.org

 The Adventuress Cup Event.
-All Adventuress Cup activities will follow safety guidelines and procedures from the CDC, USCG, and WA State Department of Health and will not include land-based events.
+All Adventuress Cup activities will follow safety guidelines and procedures from the CDC, USCG, and WA State Department of Health.

 Skippers are also encouraged to follow current CDC, Washington Department of Health and county phase guidelines.
 To learn more about The Adventuress Cup click here.